 The character of La Calavera Catrina was first created by José Guadalupe Posada.
 It was later popularized by artist Diego Rivera, who included the character in one of his murals, called Dream of a Sunday Afternoon in Alameda Park.
 La Catrina stands front and center in that painting.

 Remember that Día de los Muertos is an important holiday for Mexican families.
 It’s more than dressing up and eating food.
 So when choosing what Day of the Dead kids activities to do, remember to keep this in mind.
+You can preface your celebration by reading kids books about Mexico to understand Mexican culture better.

 Also, take this time to support the Mexican artists and businesses in your community.
 If you can, avoid buying mass produced decorations that portray Mexican culture as a caricature.
 Instead seek out Day of the Dead Mexico art made by Mexican artists in your community.